instadw/instadwell-blog/_posts/2026-1-09-top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026.md

 5. The "Couples" Question: This is a modern neighborhood.
 While Unisex buildings are common, Live-in Couples usually need "Managed Apartments" rather than standard PG rooms.

+## FAQs

+**Q: Is there a single room PG in Sector 28 Gurgaon?**
+Yes.
+Sector 28 sits within the DLF Phase 4 belt and is covered by most properties in this guide.
+[HelloWorld Spiti](https://instadwell.com/properties/3266-helloworld-spiti) and [HelloWorld Ross](https://instadwell.com/properties/3267-helloworld-ross) both offer private single rooms starting from ₹16,000 in the Sector 27/28 corridor.
+For the most affordable single room in this belt, [Zolo Nivaas](https://instadwell.com/properties/2524-zolo-nivaas) starts from ₹14,000.
+Browse all options on our [DLF Phase 4 listings map](https://instadwell.com/search?lat=28.4646699&lng=77.0844801&location=DLF%20Phase%20IV%2C%20Gurugram%2C%20Haryana%2C%20India&city=Gurugram&country=India).

+**Q: Is there a boys PG in Sector 28 Gurgaon?**
+Yes.
+The Sector 27/28 corridor has several verified managed options for male residents.
+[Zolo Mansion](https://instadwell.com/properties/2520-zolo-mansion) (from ₹13,500) and [Zolo Nivaas](https://instadwell.com/properties/2524-zolo-nivaas) (from ₹14,000) are the most budget-friendly managed choices.
+For premium, [HelloWorld Cybercity](https://instadwell.com/properties/3270-helloworld-cybercity) offers the closest walk-to-office option from ₹18,000.

+**Q: Is there a girls PG in Sector 28 Gurgaon?**
+Yes.
+[HelloWorld Milan](https://instadwell.com/properties/3265-helloworld-milan) and [HelloWorld Ross](https://instadwell.com/properties/3267-helloworld-ross) both accommodate female residents in managed, professionally secured buildings.
+The Sector 27/28 corridor is considered one of the safer residential zones in Gurgaon due to its RWA-managed layout, wide internal roads, and proximity to Rapid Metro.

+**Q: Is there a co-living space in Sector 27 Gurgaon?**
+Yes.
+Sector 27 is one of the best-connected co-living belts in Gurgaon, just 10 to 15 minutes' walk from Galleria and minutes from the DLF Phase 1 Rapid Metro station.
+[HelloWorld Spiti](https://instadwell.com/properties/3266-helloworld-spiti), [HelloWorld Milan](https://instadwell.com/properties/3265-helloworld-milan), and [HelloWorld Mansion](https://instadwell.com/properties/3261-helloworld-mansion) are all in this corridor.
+As covered above, Sector 27 offers the same Cyber City connectivity as DLF Phase 4 at a lower rent.

+**Q: What is the PG rent in Sector 27 Gurgaon?**
+Managed PG and co-living rents in Sector 27 in 2026 start from ₹13,500 at [Zolo Mansion](https://instadwell.com/properties/2520-zolo-mansion) and go up to ₹20,000+ at [HelloWorld Luxuria](https://instadwell.com/properties/3269-helloworld-luxuria).
+Mid-range options like [HelloWorld Kabana](https://instadwell.com/properties/3244-helloworld-kabana) and [HelloWorld Alexa](https://instadwell.com/properties/3260-helloworld-alexa) sit between ₹15,000 and ₹15,500.
+The full rent comparison vs DLF Phase 4 is covered in the table above.

+**Q: Is there a PG near Cyber City Gurgaon for females?**
+Yes.
+[HelloWorld Cybercity](https://instadwell.com/properties/3270-helloworld-cybercity) is the closest managed property to the Cyber City office cluster.
+[HelloWorld Ross](https://instadwell.com/properties/3267-helloworld-ross) is a quieter, professionally managed option suited to female professionals working in One Horizon or Cyber City.
+Both offer biometric entry and managed security.
+The 6-minute Rapid Metro ride from DLF Phase 1 station to IndusInd Bank Cyber City station is also worth factoring into your commute plan.

+**Q: Is there a PG near Cyber City Gurgaon for males?**
+Yes.
+[HelloWorld Cybercity](https://instadwell.com/properties/3270-helloworld-cybercity) offers the closest walk-to-office option from ₹18,000.
+For better value, [Zolo Nivaas](https://instadwell.com/properties/2524-zolo-nivaas) (₹14,000) and [HelloWorld Kabana](https://instadwell.com/properties/3244-helloworld-kabana) (₹15,000) cover the Sector 27 corridor with Rapid Metro access to Cyber City in under 10 minutes.

+**Q: What is the price of DLF Phase 4 PGs?**
+DLF Phase 4 PG and co-living prices in 2026 start from ₹13,500 at [Zolo Mansion](https://instadwell.com/properties/2520-zolo-mansion) on the Sector 27 side, and go up to ₹20,000+ at [HelloWorld Luxuria](https://instadwell.com/properties/3269-helloworld-luxuria) for premium options.
+Standard managed co-living in this belt typically falls between ₹15,000 and ₹18,000.
+As covered in the electricity note above, summer bills can add ₹2,000 to your monthly cost due to Gurgaon's commercial power tariffs.
 ----------

 ## Conclusion: Is This Cluster Right for You?